intltechventures/Consulting.Project.Tools/ITV_Project_Tools/taxonomies/requirements/requirement_codes.md

+NOTE: This is a work-in-progress, status = WORKING DRAFT

 This is an illustrative (but not exhaustive) set of numeric codes to use in devising a requirements numbering categorization approach.